- Atlanta, Georgia

-His repertory also includes Tomasson’s Swan Lake, Prism, Le Quattro Stagioni, and Trio; Balanchine’s Allegro Brillante, Brahms-Schoenberg Quartet (1st and 4th movements), Coppélia, The Four Temperaments, Scotch Symphony, Serenade, and Theme and Variations; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Neumeier’s The Little Mermaid; Possokhov’s Classical Symphony, Firebird, Fusion, The Rite of Spring, and Swimmer; Ratmansky’s From Foreign Lands and Shostakovich Trilogy (Chamber Symphony and Piano Concerto #1); Robbins’ Glass Pieces, The Concert, and Opus 19/The Dreamer; Wheeldon’s Number Nine and Rush; and Zanella’s Underskin.
+His repertory includes Balanchine’s Allegro Brillante, Brahms-Schoenberg Quartet, Coppélia, The Four Temperaments, Scotch Symphony, and Serenade; Fokine’s Petrouchka; Forsythe’s Artifact Suite; Morris’ Drink to Me Only With Thine Eyes; Neumeier’s The Little Mermaid; Possokhov’s Classical Symphony, Firebird, Fusion, Magrittomania, The Rite of Spring, and Swimmer; Ratmansky’s From Foreign Lands and Shostakovich Trilogy; Robbins’ Glass Pieces and The Concert; Tomasson’s Prism, Le Quattro Stagioni, and Trio; Wheeldon’s Continuum, Number Nine, and Rush; and Zanella’s Underskin.